UmerCodez/DroidPad/README.md

 ### Key Features:
 1. **Drag-and-Drop Control Pad Creation**
-   Design your control pads by dragging and dropping components like buttons, sliders, and switches.
+   Design your control pads by dragging and dropping components like buttons, sliders, switches, Joystick and D-PAD.

 2. **Multi-Protocol Support and Seamless Server Connections**
-Easily configure your control pad to act as a client for network protocols such as **WebSocket, MQTT, TCP, and UDP**.
-Once configured, the control pad can connect to servers using any of these protocols.
-Interact with your control pad’s components—like buttons, switches, and sliders—to send real-time commands directly to the connected server (or BLE client) and process those commands at server (or BLE Client) side
+Easily configure your control pad to support network protocols such as **Bluetooth LE, WebSocket, MQTT, TCP, and UDP**.
+Once connected, you can interact with the control pad’s components—including **buttons, sliders, switches, joysticks, and D-PADs**—to send real-time commands directly to the connected server or BLE client, where these commands can be processed.

 ## How It Works (4 steps)